Rome.us

 Borghese Chapel and Salus Populi Romani Basilica di Santa Maria Maggiore

-The column in the Piazza Santa Maria Maggiore celebrates the famous icon of the Virgin Mary presently revered within the Borghese Chapel of the Basilica.
+The column in the Piazza Santa Maria Maggiore celebrates the famous icon of the Virgin Mary, presently revered within the Borghese Chapel of the Basilica.
 It is known as Salus Populi Romani, or Health of the Roman People, or Salvation of the Roman People, due to a miracle in which the icon reportedly helped keep the plague from the city.
-The icon is at least a thousand years old and, agreeing to a tradition, was painted from life by St Luke the Evangelist using the wooden table of the Holy Family in Nazareth.
+The icon is at least a thousand years old and, agreeing to a tradition was painted from life by St Luke the Evangelist using the wooden table of the Holy Family in Nazareth.

 The Salus Populi Romani has been a favourite of several popes and acted as a key Mariological symbol.

-Read also about Borghese Gallery in Rome.
+Read also about the Borghese Gallery in Rome.

 Papal Basilica